nl-design-system/themes/README.md

 # NL Design System Themes repository

 This repository contains publicly available themes for organisations working with [NL Design System](https://www.nldesignsystem.nl/).
-Each organisations' theme can be found in [/proprietary](./proprietary/) and is viewable with Storybook.
+Each organisation's theme can be found in [/proprietary](./proprietary/) and is viewable with Storybook.

 ## Getting started